 Cumulative Aggregate Loan Limits

-For loans disbursed now there is a 1.072% origination fee.
-The projected origination fee after September 30, 2014 is 1.073%.
+The origination fee for loans disbursed on or after October 1, 2017 and before October 1, 2018 is 1.066%.
+For loans disbursed on or after October 1, 2018, the origination fee will be 1.062%.
 The origination fee is a percentage of the principal amount of each Direct loan that you receive.
 The fee is deducted before you receive any of the loan funds.

 A deferment or forbearance is a postponement of payments for a specific period of time.
 Deferments are an entitlement of the Federal Student Loan Program and if you meet eligibility requirements, a deferment will be granted.
 Common types of deferments are in-school deferment, unemployment deferment, and economic hardship deferment.
 Forbearances are granted at the discretion of the loan holder/servicer.
 Interest continues to accrue during both deferments and forbearances for Unsubsidized loans.
 For Subsidized loans, interest continues to accrue during forbearances.

 Consolidation through the Direct Student Loan Program is another repayment option, especially when a student has loans with multiple lenders.
 The interest rate is a fixed rate based on the weighted average of the student’s current loans rounded to the nearest 1/8 of 1 percent.
-The maximum rate is 8.25%.
 Before consolidation check with your current servicer to determine if you have any repayment benefits.
 Consolidation is not the best option for every student.
 Please evaluate this option carefully before consolidating your loans.

 Loan Servicers Contact Information